-&lt;sup>9An alternative approach is to exogenously reverse the trial task choice from Pooling to Screening, to have participants who choose Pooling face the consequences of picking the Screening task.
+&lt;sup>21An alternative approach to test for the optimal use of information among those who do not screen is to exogenously reverse the trial task choice from Pooling to Screening, to randomly force participants who choose Pooling to face the consequences of picking the Screening task.
 Early pilot results show that most participants hire the Good computer after the trial task choice is reversed from Pooling to Screening.
 We chose not to implement this approach in the main experiment for two reasons.
-First, pilot participants report high levels of confusion stemming from this exogenous reversal, which could drive mistakes.
-Second, it provides a counterfactual only probabilistically, in a small share of rounds.
+First, pilot participants report high levels of confusion stemming from this random exogenous reversal, which could drive mistakes.
+Second, it provides a counterfactual only probabilistically, in a subset of rounds, which would demand a larger sample size.